sahil0094/PDF-Extraction-Gemini-2-Flash-001/README.md

 ## Input Data for download

-Here we have used following dataset from HF and focus on only PDF extractions https://huggingface.co/datasets/reducto/rd-tablebench/tree/main
+Here we have used following dataset from HF and focused on only PDF extractions https://huggingface.co/datasets/reducto/rd-tablebench/tree/main

 ## Dependencies